 The ten AZ$^\dag$ symmetry classes are formally equivalent to the symmetry classes for generators of Markovian quantum dynamics discussed in Ref.~\cite{Lieu20}.
-In fact, the symmetry classes that are given in Table \ref{table_AZdag} are consistent with the symmetry classes of CPTP maps that are generated by Lindbladians (see Appendix \ref{sec_sym_corresp}).
+In fact, the symmetry classes that are given in Table \ref{table_AZdag} agree with the symmetry classes of CPTP maps that are generated by Lindbladians (see Appendix \ref{sec_sym_corresp}).
 However, we note that a CPTP map for feedback control cannot have a generator if it has a zero eigenvalue [see Eq.~\eqref{eq_generator}].
 In general, a CPTP map generated by a Lindbladian can be classified by the 38 BL symmetry classes if one includes shifted symmetries \cite{Kawasaki22,Kawabata22,Sa22}.
 However, a projective measurement channel \eqref{eq_CPTP_proj} cannot have those shifted symmetries because the number of zero eigenvalues is different from that of unit eigenvalues, while shifted symmetry is accompanied by the symmetry of the eigenspectrum with respect to a certain line \cite{Kawasaki22,Kawabata22,Sa22}.
-Thus, we conclude that the ten-fold symmetry classification exhausts all relevant symmetry classes of discrete quantum feedback control with projective measurement.
+Thus, we conclude that the tenfold symmetry classification exhausts all relevant symmetry classes of discrete quantum feedback control with projective measurements.

-We note that a CPTP map always has the modular conjugation symmetry [see Eq.~\eqref{eq_mod_conj_sym} in Sec.~\ref{sec_mod_conj_sym}].
+We note that a CPTP map always has modular conjugation symmetry [see Eq.~\eqref{eq_mod_conj_sym} in Sec.~\ref{sec_mod_conj_sym}].
 The modular conjugation symmetry corresponds to a $K$ symmetry with $\eta_K=+1$.
-Thus, for symmetry classes that do not include $K$ symmetry with $\eta_K=+1$, we require that a CPTP map has a unitary symmetry and consider the BL symmetry class of each symmetry sector, which does not necessarily have the modular conjugation symmetry.
-We will revisit this point after giving concrete examples in Sec.~\ref{sec_SPT}.
+Thus, a quantum channel as a whole always has this symmetry.
+However, if a quantum channel possesses an additional unitary symmetry, special care must be taken because the quantum channel can then be block diagonalized according to the symmetry eigenvalues; each symmetry sector (i.e. each block) does not necessarily have modular conjugation symmetry.
+In this case, we must consider an appropriate BL symmetry class in each sector.
+We will revisit this point when we discuss concrete examples in Sec.~\ref{sec_SPT}.

-Here, we discuss sufficient conditions for the BL symmetries of CPTP maps to satisfy Eqs.~\eqref{eq_TRSdag}-\eqref{eq_PH}, which are helpful to gain an insight into feedback control with symmetry.
-The symmetries in Eqs.~\eqref{eq_TRSdag}, \eqref{eq_TRS}, and \eqref{eq_PH} are satisfied if Kraus operators satisfy
+Here, we provide sufficient conditions for the BL symmetries of CPTP maps to satisfy Eqs.~\eqref{eq_TRSdag}-\eqref{eq_PH}, which are helpful to gain insight into feedback control with symmetry.
+The symmetries in Eqs.~\eqref{eq_TRSdag}-\eqref{eq_PH} are satisfied if Kraus operators satisfy